neutrinographics/clean_cache/README.md

-Designed for use in projects that follow [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) pattern, data_cache is a simple cache abstraction allowing you to easily mock it for unit tests.
+Designed for use in projects that follow [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) pattern, clean_cache is a simple cache abstraction allowing you to easily mock it for unit tests.

 ## Features